 "Don't forget that the greatest inheritance you can give to your children is the faith.
 Try to see that it is not lost, nurture it and leave it as an inheritance."
 Pope Francis, January 10, 2016

-- Only infants (under 18 months) can be baptized at one of the weekend masses.
+- Only infants (under 18 months) can be baptized during one of the weekend masses.

-- Children older than 18 months of age can be baptized at one of the regularly scheduled baptism services on the 2nd and 4th Sunday at 1:15 pm.
+- Children older than 18 months of age can be baptized at one of the regularly scheduled baptism services.

 - School age children (7 years old & over) need to be catechized in school or through the Religious Education program before being baptized.
 Please contact the Director of Religious Education at the Parish Office (773 327 8955).

 - Adults seeking baptism should consider our RCIA program and call the Director of Religious Education.